Get dedexer at SourceForge.net. Fast, secure and Free Open Source software downloads

 Symbolic ODEX disassembly

 Dedexer disassembles Optimized DEX (ODEX) files by default, without having to specify any flags.
-The disassembled program, however, will contain the vtable indexes, memory offsets and inline method indexes of the invoke-virtual-quick, iget/iput-quick, and execute-inline instruction parameters.
+The disassembled program, however, will contain the vtable indexes and memory offsets of the invoke-virtual-quick and iget/iput-quick instruction parameters.
 Dedexer is able to resolve these indexes into symbolic method and field names if the dependencies of the ODEX file under disassembly are available.

 Dependencies are other ODEX files that contain classes that the ODEX file under disassembly uses.
 These files can normally be found in /data/dalvik-cache directory on the target system.
 Unlike normal DEX files, an ODEX file is tied to its dependencies and exact disassembly cannot be guaranteed if the very same files are not available that were used when the DEX file was optimized.
 Unlike Dalvik, Dedexer does not verify the dependency files by hash but correct operation is not guaranteed if the dependencies are not the same as the those used during optimization.